Park Farm at Shugborough

 Park Farm has always been, and will continue to form, a key part of the complete working estate at Shugborough.

-Farms form an important part of many National Trust estates, where we always work to the RSPCA’s Freedom Foods animal welfare standards, which set out high standards that livestock should be kept in.
+Farms form an important part of many National Trust estates, we always work to the RSPCA’s Assured animal welfare standards, which set out high standards for livestock.
 One of the requirements of these standards is for animals to have more space to be free in.
 Due to the historic construction of Park Farm, ensuring the animals have the right amount of space is harder to achieve, so this has meant reducing the number of different breeds at Shugborough.
-By reducing the number of breeds we hope to meet or exceed these standards in the future.
+By reducing the number of breeds we hope to meet or exceed these standards in the future